JohnW876/johnwithey1/README.md

 Inspiration for this project came from working as a professional photographer and artist for many years and always being frustrated at having to try and explain to web developers how I would like my website to be but not being able to contribute.
 I now appreciate their efforts much more as I understand the challenges a little better.

-I'd like to thank my mentor Aaron Sinnott for helping with positive and constructive feedback during the whole project.
+I'd like to thank my mentor Aaron Sinnott for helping with positive and constructive feedback during the project.